ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 Finally we feed our namespace into the builder object.

-> Note: Before we continue here, check out **[Container File Syntax](docs://container-files/syntax)**.
+> Note: Before we continue here, you might want to check out **[Container File Syntax](docs://container-files/syntax)**.
 There is also a `tmLanguage` available for syntax highlighting support of `ctn` files.

 ## Parameters

 Parameters are always prefixed with a `:` character and can be defined in any order.
-They can hold scalar values and arrays when defined inside of a `ctn` file.
+When defined inside of a `ctn` file, they can hold scalar values and arrays.
 Technically the container has no limitation on what a parameter can contain, you can set a parameter containing anything you want manually with the `setParamter` method.

 Now in the `app.ctn` define some parameter like this: